mobify/workshop--adaptivejs-site-1x/README.md

-#Step 8: Update the homepage
+#Step 8: Update the Homepage

-Now that we've gone over some of the basics, we can get back to the homepage.
-We'll start by adding the content we want to the page.
+Now that you have experience with some of the basics, we work on the homepage.
+To start, add the content we want to the page.

 ##Task

 ###Update the Homepage

-1. View the desktop version of the homepage in a new tab in your browser (http://www.merlinspotions.com)
+1. View the desktop version of the [Merlin's Potions homepage](http://www.merlinspotions.com) in a new tab in your browser.
-2. Inspect the HTML for the page
+2. Inspect the HTML for the page.
+Right click in the browser and select the **"Inspect Element"** menu option.

-    Specifically take a look at:
+    Specifically, look at:

     * the hero image
     * the free shipping banner
     * the discount banner
     * the three carousels for Potions, Ingredients and Books

-    We'll be adding these elements to our mobile version of the page.
+    We add these elements to our mobile version of the page.

-3. Run `grunt preview`
+3. In Terminal, ensure you are in the `workshop--adaptivejs-site` directory.
+On the command line, enter the `grunt preview` command to start the preview.
-4. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server)  to http://www.merlinspotions.com/ in your browser
+4. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.

-    Refresh the page in the browser as you make changes to the homepage view and template files.
+    As you work through these instructions and change the homepage view and template files, refresh the mobile preview homepage in your browser.

-5. Open the file `home.js` under /adaptation/views
+5. In an editor app, from the `/adaptation/views` folder, open the `home.js` view file.
-6. Remove the 'firstp' key
+6. Remove the 'firstp' key.
-7. Add keys that select and return the hero banner, shipping message and discount banner:
+7. Add keys that select and return the hero banner, shipping message, and discount banner from the following code snippet:

     ```javascript
     context: {